jesusllg/Local-Search-Algorithms-for-Neural-Architecture-Search-in-Super-Resolution/README.md

 ### Integration with Search Spaces

-- **Search Space Agnostic**: The repository is designed to be independent of any specific search space.
+- **Search Space Agnostic**: Designed to be independent of any specific search space.
-- **Encoding**: Requires architectures to be represented using binary or Gray code encoding.
+- **Encoding**: Requires architectures to be represented using binary encoding.
-- **Decoding Function**: Users need to provide their own decoding function to convert the binary/Gray code into a model architecture.
+- **Decoding Function**: Users must provide their own decoding function to convert the binary code into a model architecture.

 ### Evaluation Metrics

 - **PSNR**: Measures image reconstruction quality.
 - **SynFlow**: Proxy metric for evaluating architectures without full training.
 - **FLOPs and Parameters**: Assess computational cost and model complexity.
-- **Custom Metrics**: You can integrate additional metrics as needed.
+- **Custom Metrics**: Integrate additional metrics as needed.

 ### Optimization Process